Jeanne d'Arc's religious visions

 The argument suggests that Charles VII would have been able to recognize madness because his own father, Charles VI, suffered from it.
 Charles VI was popularly known as “Charles the Mad”, and much of the political and military decline that France had suffered during his reign could be attributed to the power vacuum that his episodes of insanity had produced.
 The previous king had believed he was made of glass, a delusion no courtier had mistaken for a religious awakening.
 Fears that King Charles VII would manifest the same insanity may have factored into the attempt to disinherit him at Troyes.
 This stigma was so persistent that contemporaries of the next generation would attribute to inherited madness the breakdown that England’s King Henry VI was to suffer in 1453: Henry VI was nephew to Charles VII and grandson to Charles VI.

 Upon Jeanne’s arrival at Chinon the royal counselor Jacques Gélu cautioned, One should not lightly alter any policy because of conversation with a girl, a peasant … so susceptible to illusions; one should not make oneself ridiculous in the sight of foreign nations.
 Miniature from Vigiles du roi Charles VII.
 The citizens of Troyes hand over city keys to the Dauphin and Jeanne.
-The court of Charles VII was shrewd and skeptical on the subject of mental health.
+The court of Charles VII was shrewd and sceptical on the subject of mental health.

 She remained astute to the end of her life and the rehabilitation trial testimony frequently marvels at her astuteness: Often they [the judges] turned from one question to another, changing about, but, notwithstanding this, she answered prudently, and evinced a wonderful memory.
 Her subtle replies under interrogation even forced the court to stop holding public sessions.